gf-eaton/procedures/README.md

 ## Copyright Guy Francoeur
 - Thanks for mentionning the original inspiring author.
-- Merci de mentioner l'auteur original inspirateur.
+- Merci de mentioner l'auteur original, votre inspirateur.
 - Danke für die Erwähnung des ursprünglichen (inspirierenden) Autors.

-### Procedure to get work done fast
+## Remember
+- We are what we do!

-Please look at the list new procedures are added every week.
+- New procedures are added every week.

 ---
 Copyright GF